 Psychemedics Corporation is the world's largest provider of hair testing for drugs of abuse, utilizing a patented hair analysis method involving digestion of hair, enzyme immunoassay technology and confirmation by mass spectrometry to analyze human hair to detect abused substances.
 The Company's customers include Fortune 500 companies, as well as small to mid-size corporations, schools and governmental entities, located in the United States and internationally.
-During the year ended December 31, 2018, the Company produced \$42.7 million in revenue, while generating a gross margin of 48% and pre-tax margins of 18%.
-The Company had net income of \$4.6 million and diluted earnings per share of \$0.83 for the year ended December 31, 2018, a decrease of \$1.5 million, or 25% from the prior year primarily due to a one-time tax benefit from the passage of the Tax Cuts and Jobs Act ("Tax Act") in 2017 of \$1.2 million or \$0.22 per share and unfavorable changes in foreign exchange rates.
-Pre-tax income in 2018 was \$7.7 million, down 6% due primarily to unfavorable changes in foreign exchange rates.
-If the exchange rate remained the same, the Company's pre-tax income would have been \$9.9 million or an increase of 21% over 2017.
-Due to the volatility of the US dollar to Brazilian Real exchange rate, the Company changed its distribution structure with its Brazilian distributor in the third quarter of 2018 to share in the exchange rate risk, as further described below in this Annual Report.
+During the year ended December 31, 2019, the Company produced \$37.7 million in revenue, while generating a gross margin of 44% and pre-tax margins of 8%.
+The Company had net income of \$1.5 million and diluted earnings per share of \$0.28 for the year ended December 31, 2019, a decrease of \$3.0 million, or 66% from the prior year, primarily due to lower sales volume and a one-time non-income related tax expense (included in General and administrative expense) from the repatriation of most of the company funds from Brazil to the United States.
+The impact of this on pre-tax income was \$0.8 million, with an after-tax impact of \$0.7 million, or \$0.12 per diluted earnings per share.
+Operating income in 2019 was \$3.0 million, down 61% due primarily due to lower sales volume and the one-time tax expense noted above.

-At December 31, 2018, the Company had \$8.0 million of cash and marketable securities.
-During 2018, the Company had operating cash flow of \$8.0 million and it distributed approximately \$3.8 million or \$0.69 per share of cash dividends to its shareholders.
-In addition, the Company spent approximately \$1.4 million on equipment, leasehold improvements and software development.
-As of December 31, 2018, the Company has paid eighty-nine consecutive quarterly cash dividends.
+At December 31, 2019, the Company had \$7.3 million of cash.
+During 2019, the Company had operating cash flow of \$4.3 million and it distributed approximately \$4.0 million or \$0.72 per share of cash dividends to its shareholders.
+In addition, the Company spent approximately \$1.7 million on equipment, leasehold improvements and software development.
+As of December 31, 2019, the Company has paid ninety-three consecutive quarterly cash dividends.